 Meetings and More…

-- Meetings are solely online until COVID is over.
-The online option will continue
+- Meetings are solely online until further notice.

 LGBTQ+ WAE Coordinator/Facilitator: Oscar Marin